 Environment and Climate Change Canada also provides information regarding managing conflicts with nuisance wildlife (Canada Geese and Mute Swans).

 The Internet Center for Wildlife Damage Management has published an authoritative manual describing wildlife behaviour and techniques for preventing and controlling wildlife damage.
 Below are the most common species for which information on damage control is requested.
-The links below are in Adobe Acrobat format.
+The links below are in PDF format.